jfstassen/Apprentissage-VueJS/README.md

 15. Animations & transitions in 4 parts
 16. Exercice on animations with A quizz (copy pasta)
 17. Monster Slayer With Animations (copy pasta)
+18. Accessing Http via Vue-resource (legacy package!!
+Use Axios as alternative)